MileHacker Logo

 HI Lake Louise Alpine Centre

-Budget hostel with communal spaces and kitchen access.
+Budget hostel with communal spaces and use of a kitchen.
 Excellent for solo travelers, backpackers, and budget-conscious visitors.

 HI Lake Louise Alpine Centre